phobos2077/fo2_ecco/docs/ecco_readme.txt

 > GUNS:
 - New guns for .44 Magnum and 14mm calibers to add variety and make these calibers feel "complete".
 - Reload now costs 4 AP up from 2.
 This makes magazine capacity a much bigger factor.
+Some weapon stats were adjusted to compensate for this change.
 - Shotgun Shells: much more deadly against unarmored critters, but cannot penetrate heavy armor and limited in range (but Slugs can!).
 - Sawed off shotgun have a duplet (burst) firing mode with single shot animation and correct death animations.
 - Some smaller pistols cost 4 AP to shoot to make them viable compared to "long" guns.